colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/07-custom-dashboard-tabs.md

 One requirement when doing this is that the web site doesn't enforce restrictions which would prevent it from being embedded in a browser iframe.

 Further, the web site will not be able to be embedded if accessed using an insecure HTTP URL, and the Educates workshop is deployed using a secure HTTPS URL.
-In these cases you will need to open up a separate browser window/tab.
+In these cases you can open up a separate browser window/tab instead.

 ```dashboard:open-url
 url: http://{{session_namespace}}-nginx.{{ingress_domain}}